finbarthewiper/Calendar-Sync/Calendar-Access/README.md

 ## Overview

 This smart contract enables users to create, manage, and share calendar events on the blockchain.
 It provides features such as event creation, modification, deletion, and sharing capabilities with proper access controls.
-The contract ensures data integrity by preventing scheduling conflicts and maintaining proper authorization checks.
+The contract ensures data integrity by validating inputs and maintaining proper authorization checks.

 ## Features

 - **Event Management**: Create, update, and delete calendar events
 - **Access Control**: Public/private events with granular sharing permissions
-- **Conflict Detection**: Prevents double-booking by checking for time overlaps
+- **Input Validation**: Ensures proper data formats and time sequencing
 - **Blockchain Timestamps**: Uses blockchain timestamps for reliable time tracking
 - **User-friendly IDs**: Auto-increments event IDs for easy reference